Cosmos (Australian magazine): Description

 Cosmos subtitle and byline is "The Science of Everything".
 The quarterly print magazine, Cosmos Magazine, is a science magazine published in Adelaide by CSIRO Publishing, covering international developments in science.
 The online edition is updated daily with news as well as long features and multi-media content.
 Cosmos Weekly is a subscription-based weekly online edition published on Fridays.

 In the 12 months to March 2022, the print readership of Cosmos had increased 115.1% on the previous year, lifting it to 114,000.

 People

-Ian Connellan is editor-in-chief of the Royal Institution of Australia, while Gail MacCallum is managing editor of Cosmos Magazine.
+Ian Connellan was editor-in-chief of the Royal Institution of Australia, while Gail MacCallum was managing editor of Cosmos Magazine.
+Other former editors include Heather Catchpole, Jasmine Fellows and David Shaw.

 Recognition and awards

 Cosmos Magazine won 48 journalism and industry awards under Da Silva's editorship, including Magazine of the Year at the Bell Awards for Publishing Excellence in 2009 and 2006, and Editor of the Year in 2006 and 2005.

 It won a Reuters/World Conservation Union Award for Excellence in Environmental Reporting, an Earth Journalism Award and the American Institute of Physics Science Writing Award.